-Article 4.3 Admission requirements for examinations and practicals
+Article 4.3 Admission requirements for examinations and practical assignments

-- 4.3.1 Participation in an examination or practical is only allowed when the student has met the conditions for admission to the examination that are laid down in the OER (Prospectus) or derive from the Act or University regulations.
+- 4.3.1 Participation in an examination or practical assignment is only allowed when the student has met the conditions for admission to the examination that are laid down in the OER (Prospectus) or derive from the Act or University regulations.
+The examiner will verify that these requirements have been met.
 If the student has not met the admission requirements for the examination concerned, the student's examination will not be assessed and no result will be recorded for that student.
-The examiner will ascertain that these conditions have been met. - 4.3.2 REPEALED - 4.3.3 REPEALED - 4.3.4 The programme has conditions for participation in and/or assessment of internships.
-These conditions are published in the faculty's internship regulations that can be found on the Internships webpage. - 4.3.5 The programme has additional conditions with regard to prior knowledge for participation in certain programme components, examinations or practicals.
-These additional conditions are listed in the Prospectus. - 4.3.6 Contrary to the provisions of the OER, the Board of Examiners can permit a student to take an examination before participating in a preceding practical or obtaining exemption from participation, if the student submits a reasoned request to this effect.
-In that case, evidence that the examination has been passed will only be supplied after the student has participated in the practical or has obtained exemption from participation.
+The examiner will ascertain that these conditions have been met. - 4.3.2 Not applicable - 4.3.3 Not applicable - 4.3.4 In accordance with Article 11 of the faculty's Regulation for internships, the programme can set conditions for participation in and/or assessment of internships.
+These conditions are published in the Prospectus. - 4.3.5 The programme has additional conditions with regard to prior knowledge for participation in certain programme components, examinations or practical assignments.
+These additional conditions are included in the Prospectus. - 4.3.6 Contrary to the provisions of the OER, the Board of Examiners can permit a student to take an examination before participating in a preceding practical assignment or obtaining exemption from participation, if the student submits a reasoned request to this effect.
+In that case, evidence that the examination has been passed will only be supplied after the student has participated in the practical assignment or has obtained exemption from participation.

-Article 4.4 Examination dates
+Article 4.4 Examination timetable

-- 4.4.1 Unless otherwise stipulated in the OER (Prospectus), the dates on which written or online examinations and oral examinations for groups of students are to take place will be announced on the student website no later than at the start of the academic year. - 4.4.2 Deviation from the provisions of article 4.4.1 is possible in the event of force majeure up to 5 days prior to the examination, after advice has been given by the Programme Committee and if it can be reasonably expected not to harm the students' interests. - 4.4.3 When the dates as referred to in 4.1.1 are determined, it will be prevented as much as possible that examinations from the same year of the degree programme take place at the same time. - 4.4.4 The chair of the Programme Board determines the dates for written and collective oral examinations; individual oral examinations are determined by the examiner, if possible in consultation with the student. - 4.4.5 The provisions of Article 4.4 apply as equally as possible to tests other than written or oral examinations.
+- 4.4.1 Unless otherwise stipulated in the OER (Prospectus), the dates on which written or online examinations and oral examinations for groups of students are to take place will be announced on the student website no later than at the start of the academic year. - 4.4.2 Deviation from the provisions of article 4.4.1 is possible in the event of emergencies up to 5 days prior to the examination, after advice has been given by the Programme Committee and if it can be reasonably expected not to harm the students' interests. - 4.4.3 When the dates as referred to in 4.1.1 are determined, it will be prevented as much as possible

+- that examinations from the same year of the degree programme take place at the same time. - 4.4.4 The chair of the Programme Board determines the dates for written and collective oral examinations; individual oral examinations are determined by the examiner, if possible in consultation with the student. - 4.4.5 The provisions of Article 4.4 apply as equally as possible to tests other than written (physically or digitally) or oral examinations.